matsaleh13/allok8or/doc/dev-log.md

 ## 2018-12-30

 - Fixed test failure on MacOS where regex pattern surrounded by line start (`^`) and end (`$`) patterns failed to match CSV output string.
 This didn't happen on Windows.
 Gah.
+- Decided I was tired of all the `diagnostic_*` files cluttering things up, so I put them into a `diagnostic` subfolder.
+Simply added a couple more glob patterns to crawl the `diagnostic` subfolder and add the files to the CMake `headers` and `cppfiles` variables.
+All code builds and tests pass.